Today’s Poets Newsletter Vol.1 – July, 2024

 seat.
 Have some tea or coffee and sit back and

-browse our poetry many wonderful pages.
+browse our poetry many wonderful pages of excerpts

-visit this J. Mark Press poetry website often.
+easily visit this J. Mark Press poetry website often.

 This site has our poetry anthology contest guidelines